marksteele/sls-rszr/README.md

 Why three distributions?

-* The first time an image is requested, DistributionA will return an HTTP 307 (caching the response for about an hour) to DistributionB.
+* The first time an image is requested, DistributionA will return an HTTP 307 (caching the response for about an hour) redirecting to DistributionB.
-* The first time DistributionB receives a request, it'll forward the request to API Gateway and cache the returned 307 response pointing to DistributionC.
+* The first time DistributionB receives a request, it'll forward the request to API Gateway+Lambda and cache the returned 307 response redirecting to DistributionC.
 * By the time the request reaches DistributionC, the image has been created by the Lambda function and is available in S3 so it'll return the image and cache it.
 * Subsequent requests to DistributionA will serve cached redirects (as will DistributionB), saving calls to API Gateway eventually redirecting to DistributionC.
+* DistributionC will always serve out of cache
 * Once the cached responses expire on DistributionA, images will be served directly without any redirects.

+Why not have API Gateway/Lambda return the created image?
+We can't.
+This makes me sad.
+API Gateway can only return text responses.
+I've tried every trick I could come up with to fool it, yet it returns some encoded version of the binary content and it just doesn't work.
+If at some point in the future API Gateway support binary responses, this could be simplified a bit by removing one of the CDN endpoints.

 ## Features